mbaas2/LemonMarketsAPI/README.md

 This is a APL SDK for accessing the Lemon Markets API.
 API documentation can be found here: [https://docs.lemon.markets/](https://docs.lemon.markets/)

 lemon.markets is in closed beta and this SDK is a work in progress.
-Pull requests to expand the SDK or improve its reliability are welcomed.
+Pull requests to expand the SDK or improve its reliability are welcome.

 ## Which APL?